arthur-75/classification-app/README.md

-# Classification-app CNN Hybrid using Pytorch
+# DL application using CNN Hybrid, Pytorch, Flask, and Docker

 (This repository has been built for a job interview)